lefakkomies/pynomo/README.rst

                             Autogenerate nomograms from a formula

-This branch contains the nomogen program
+This branch contains the nomogen program.

 Generating nomograms is hard work.
 This program auto-calculates the lines of a nomogram from a formula.